 My patients tell me that they take the Pill to “regulate their periods” or to “clear up acne”.
 Yes, the Pill does mask those hormonal symptoms, but it does nothing to address the imbalance that underlies them.
 Taking the Pill for hormonal imbalance is like fixing the engine light on your car dashboard by covering it over with a piece of black tape.
 Out of sight—out of mind.

-Can the Pill regulate periods?
+Can the pill regulate periods?

 The drug-induced bleeds that occur with the Pill are not real periods.
-They are bleeds that are arbitrarily coordinated into a 28 day cycle for the sole purpose of reassuring women that their bodies are doing something natural.
+They are bleeds that are arbitrarily coordinated into a 28-day cycle for the sole purpose of reassuring women that their bodies are doing something natural.
 The bleeds could just as easily be coordinated to 35 days or 43 days or any number of days that the drug company chooses.
 Because the underlying cause of the irregular periods is never addressed by the Pill, the periods will revert to irregularity as soon as the Pill is stopped.
 In fact, the periods may then be more irregular thanks to the hormonal disruption by the Pill.
 Some women can take up to 2 years to resume a normal cycle after stopping the Pill.
 This is particularly true for sufferers of polycystic ovarian syndrome or PCOS.
-The Pill aggravates the insulin imbalance that underlies PCOS, and thereby promotes the condition that it is supposed to treat.
+The Pill aggravates the insulin imbalance that underlies PCOS and thereby promotes the condition that it is supposed to treat.

 Teenagers are particularly at risk.
 If a young woman starts the Pill before her own periods have found their rhythm, she could struggle with irregular periods for the rest of her life.
 It is NORMAL for teenagers to have somewhat irregular periods.
-It is not a reason to put a 15 year old on the Pill.
+It is not a reason to put a 15-year-old on the Pill.

-Why does the Pill fix acne?
+Why does the pill work for acne?

 What about contraception?